 Measles Quick Facts

-- Rubeola, or “red” measles, is a highly contagious respiratory disease spread by coughing, sneezing, or simply being in close contact with someone who is infected with it, even when the rash is not visible.1 Measles tends to be more severe in children under the age of five and adults over the age of twenty.2
+- Measles (rubeola) is a highly contagious respiratory disease spread by coughing, sneezing, or simply being in close contact with an infected individual.
+The disease can be spread even when the rash is not visible.1 Measles tends to be more severe in children under 5 and adults over 20.2

-- Symptoms start with a fever, cough, runny nose, red irritated eyes, sore throat with tiny white spots inside the mouth and last 2-4 days before the signature itchy red rash appears on the body around the fourth or fifth day, beginning on the head and moving down the body.3
+- Initial measles symptoms include fever, cough, runny nose, red irritated eyes, and sore throat with tiny white spots on the cheeks inside the mouth (Koplik spots).
+These symptoms generally last 2-4 days and are followed by the signature itchy red rash which appears on the body around the fourth or fifth day.
+The rash usually begins on the head and moves down the body to the feet.3

-- In 1960, three years before the first measles vaccine was put on the market in the U.S., there were about 442,000 reported measles cases and 380 related deaths, 8 9 among the 3.5 to 5 million Americans who were likely infected with measles.
-10 11 Historically, the CDC has reported measles death rates to be one in 10,000 cases.12 13 Deaths from measles are rare in the U.S. with the last reported measles related death occurring in 2015.14 Globally 95 percent of deaths from measles occur in developing countries, where measles is one of the leading causes of death among young children.15
+- In 1960, three years before the first measles vaccine became available in the U.S., there were approximately 442,000 reported measles cases and 380 related deaths, 8 9 among the 3.5 to 5 million Americans who were likely infected with measles.
+10 11 Historically, measles deaths have been reported at a rate of 1 in 10,000 cases.12 13 Measles-associated deaths are rare in the U.S. and the last reported death occurred in 2015.14 Globally, 95 percent of measles deaths occur in developing countries, where the disease is one of the leading causes of death among young children.15

 Food & Drug Administration (FDA)